joearcher/Phalcon-Hybridauth/readme.md

-Social Authentication with Hybridauth and Phalcon PHP
+Social Authentication for Phalcon PHP
 =========================================================================

 About